 How does Dual Fuel work?

-An electric heating system is used to as the primary heat source, supplemented on days of peak demand periods with an alternative source of heat such as oil, natural gas or LP gas.
-When the demand for electricity is high the electric heat source is shut off, or controlled, the member's supplemental heat provides the warmth needed.
+An electric heating system is used as the primary heat source, supplemented on days of peak demand periods with an alternative source of heat such as oil, natural gas or LP gas.
+When the demand for electricity is high, the electric heat source is shut off, or controlled, and the member's supplemental heat provides the warmth needed.

 Members pay only 7.1 cents versus 8.3 cents per kilowatt-hour (on metered electric heat usage).
 The controlled load shall be a minimum 7.5 kW with the exception of an electric heat pump and it must be an automatic, thermostatically controlled.